b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 to the Honeyed labour and the Blood unspoken.

 To the ancient Pulse of Yeast and Fire,
-to the Blade, the Berry, the leavening Crust,
+to the Blade, the Berry, the Leavening crust,
 to all that once drew Breath
 and all who Break and Bless.